ComputerSocietyVITC/hms-frontend/README.md

 To maintain a clean and consistent commit history, follow these guidelines:

+- **Branch Naming**: Use meaningful branch names that describe the feature or bug you're working on.
+For example, `feat/add-login-page` or `fix/fix-button-styling`.
 - **Commit Messages**: Use meaningful commit messages that describe the changes you've made.
 If you're fixing a bug, use `fix: bug description`.
 For adding a new feature, use `feat: feature description`.
 For refactoring, use `refactor: description`.
-- **Branch Naming**: Use meaningful branch names that describe the feature or bug you're working on.
-For example, `feat/add-login-page` or `fix/fix-button-styling`.
+- **Always build before committing**: Make sure to run `npm run build` before committing your changes.
+This ensures that the code is error-free and builds successfully.
+Even though it will run automatically on a Pull Request, it's a good practice to run it locally.
 - **Pull Requests**: Create a pull request for each feature or bug fix.
 Add a meaningful title and description to the PR.
 Assign reviewers and labels as needed.

 ## Conclusion